nicky-nym/nicky-nym.github.io/pages/kinematic.md

   * **$21 billion** for the **Big Dig** in Boston <sup>[citation needed]</sup>
   * **$23 billion** for the **Riyadh Metro** <sup>[citation needed]</sup>
   * **$32 billion** to rebuild the **World Trade Center** in New York <sup>[citation needed]</sup>

+> "Retrofitting cities, where cities already exist, can be up to three times more expensive than planning for infrastructure in advance of settlement."[^haas]

 Zoning restrictions in existing cities prevent any large-scale changes to their spatial layout.